ccutrer/waterfurnace_aurora/README.md

 This gem supports using an RS-485 direct connection.
 It is possible to directly connect to the GPIO on a Raspberry Pi, or to use a USB RS-485 dongle such as [this one from Amazon](https://www.amazon.com/gp/product/B07B416CPK).
+Any adapter based on the MAX485 chip is _not_ supported.
 The key is identifying the correct wires as RS-485+ and RS-485-.
 It's easiest to take an existing ethernet cable, and cut off one end.
 Connect pins 1 and 3 (white/orange and white/green for a TIA-568-B configured cable) to + and pins